mrrobotleo/adobe-api/README.md

 ### Prerequisites

-Adobe Analytics API credentials - Your API Username and Shared Secret can be found under Account Information in the Web Service section of Adobe Analytics. jq - https://stedolan.github.io/jq/download/
+Adobe Analytics API credentials - Your API Username and Shared Secret can be found under Account Information in the Web Service section of Adobe Analytics. <br />
+jq - https://stedolan.github.io/jq/download/

 ## Running the script